Oregon Homeowners Insurance Guide

-You might think that buying an insurance policy to cover your house is kind of standard.
+You might think that buying a policy to cover your house is kind of standard.
 But the truth is that each state has its own laws, and some even have their own jargon associated with home buying.
 Also, each state, because of its uniqueness of geography and so on, has its own things to be concerned with.
-Homes in Arizona, for instance, can come with flat roofs, which actually have their own structural issues.
-And in comes states, insurance for a home is known as “home insurance,” while in other states, like our own Oregon it is known as “homeowners insurance.”
+Dwellings in Arizona, for instance, can come with flat roofs, which actually have their own structural issues.

-In addition to that quirk in Oregon’s homeowners insurance, there are three broad categories of coverage here: the Actual Cash Value option and Replacement Cost insurance policies.
+In addition to that quirk in Oregon's homeowners insurance, there are three broad categories of coverage to consider.

 Guaranteed Replacement Cost

-This kind of policy is exactly what it seems: If your home is utterly destroyed, with certain exceptions like flood, the insurance company guarantees replacement.
-There are certain exclusions, say for antique woodwork, but unlike many states where actual cash value” policies reign - and allow insurance companies to deduct depreciation from the cost - Guaranteed Replacement Cost policies offer a sense of well-being.
+This kind of policy is exactly what it seems: If your house is utterly destroyed, with certain exceptions like flood, the company guarantees replacement.
+There are certain exclusions, say for antique woodwork, but unlike many states where actual cash value" policies reign - and allow providers to deduct depreciation from the cost - Guaranteed Replacement Cost policies offer a sense of well-being.
 Homeowners can rest assured that a house that needs to be rebuilt, will indeed be rebuilt.
-Of course this doesn’t take into account the particulars of one insurance company over another.
-Some insurance companies are famous for fulfilling their promises and the letter of their insurance policy agreements.
+Of course this doesn't take into account the particulars of one provider over another.
+Some companies are famous for fulfilling their promises and the letter of their policy agreements.
 Others are infamous for fighting claims tooth and nail.
-So, while this policy type covers you on paper, you will still need to investigate individual insurance companies and review your policy carefully.
+So, while this policy type covers you on paper, you will still need to investigate individual providers and review your policy carefully.
 And, you will want to look into flood and fire endorsements.

 Extended Replacement Cost

-Let’s say that you do live in a home with antique woodwork or other extras in the construction of your home.
+Let's say that you do live in a house with antique woodwork or other extras in the construction of your dwelling.
 Well, Guaranteed Replacement Cost, despite the implication, will not cover that.
 For such a homeowner, Extended Replacement Cost policy is the better part of wisdom.
 More expensive than Guaranteed replacement, it just might pay off in the end.
 Why?
-Because it covers your house for a specified replacement value, typically adding a 20-25% to the value of the home - an extended amount - in case rebuilding costs should have overruns.
+Because it covers your house for a specified value, typically adding a 20-25% to the value of the house - an extended amount - in case rebuilding costs should have overruns.

 Inflation Guard Coverage

-The most expensive approach to a homeowners policy, Inflation Guard Coverage is akin to Replacement Cost coverage offered in many other states.
-Essentially, as your home increases in value, and as the materials it takes to rebuild increase in costs due to inflation, so does the level of coverage.
-So, the dollar amount to replace your home and its contents also increases.
+The most expensive approach to a policy, Inflation Guard Coverage is akin to Replacement Cost coverage offered in many other states.
+Essentially, as your residence increases in value, and as the materials it takes to rebuild increase in costs due to inflation, so does the level of coverage.
+So, the dollar amount to replace your house and its contents also increases.

-Though we’ve tried to offer you a good deal of information regarding homeowners insurance in The Beaver State, you should check with Oregon’s Insurance Division, and invite quotes from a number of insurers who specialize in Oregon homeowners insurance.
+Though we've tried to offer you a good deal of information regarding policies in The Beaver State, you should check with Oregon's Insurance Division, and invite quotes from a number of insurers who specialize in these plans.